-Table 7 Network Setting > Broadband > Add New WAN Interface/Edit (Routing Mode) (continued)
+Table 6 Network Setting > Broadband > Add New WAN Interface/Edit (Routing Mode) (continued)

-LABEL DESCRIPTION Routing Feature IPv4 Mode field (This is available only when you select IPv4 Only or IPv6/IPv4 DualStack in the IPv6/I.) NAT Enable Select this option to activate NAT on this connection.
+LABEL DESCRIPTION Gateway IP Address Enter the gateway IP address provided by your ISP.
+Routing Feature IPv4 Mode field (This is available only when you select IPv4 Only or IPv6/IPv4 DualStack in the IPv6/I.) NAT Enable Select this option to activate NAT on this connection.
 IGMP Proxy Enable Internet Group Multicast Protocol (IGMP) is a network-layer protocol used to establish membership in a Multicast group - it is not used to carry user data.
 Select this option to have the Device act as an IGMP proxy on this connection.
 This allows the Device to get subscribing information and maintain a joined member list for each multicast group.
 It can reduce multicast traffic significantly.
 Apply as Default Gateway Select this option to have the Device use the WAN interface of this connection as the system default gateway.
-DNS Server (Thi Mode field.) s is available only when you select IPv4 Only or IPv6/IPv4 DualStack in the IPv6/IPv4 DNS Select Dynamic if you want the Device use the DNS server addresses assigned by your IS Select Static if you want the Device use the DNS server addresses you configure manually DNS Server 1 Enter the first DNS server address assigned by the ISP.
+DNS Server (This Mode field.) s is available only when you select IPv4 Only or IPv6/IPv4 DualStack in the IPv6/IPv4 DNS Select Dynamic if you want the Device use the DNS server addresses assigned by your ISP.
+Select Static if you want the Device use the DNS server addresses you configure manually.
+DNS Server 1 Enter the first DNS server address assigned by the ISP.
 DNS Server 2 Enter the second DNS server address assigned by the ISP.
-WAN MAC Addre SS Factory Default Select Factory Default to use the factory assigned default MAC address.
+WAN MAC Addre ss Factory Default Select Factory Default to use the factory assigned default MAC address.
 Clone the computer's MAC address - IP Address Select this option and enter the IP address of the computer on the LAN whose MAC you are cloning.
-It is advisable to clone the MAC address from a computer on your LAN even if you ISP does not presently require MAC address authentication.
+It is advisable to clone the MAC address from a computer on your LAN even if your ISP does not presently require MAC address authentication.
 Set WAN MAC Address Select this option and enter the MAC address you want to use.
 Tunnel (This is a vailable only when you select IPv4 Only or IPv6 Only in the IPv6/IPv4 Mode field.)
-Enable Dual Stac page 47 for mor The 6RD (IPv6 r apid deployment) fields display when you set the IPv6/IPv4 Mode field to IPv4 Only.
-See byment on page 46 for more information.
+Enable Dual Stac page 44 for more The 6RD (IPv6 ra al Stack Lite) fields display when you set the IPv6/IPv4 Mode field to IPv6 Only.
+It is to let local computers use IPv4 through an ISP's IPv6 network.
+See Dual Stack Lite on the information.
+April deployment of the information information.
 Enable DS-Lite This is available only when you select IPv6 Only in the IPv6/IPv4 Mode field.
 Select Enable to let local computers use IPv4 through an ISP's IPv6 network.
 DS-Lite Relay Server IP Specify the transition router's IPv6 address.
 Enable 6RD This is available only when you select IPv4 Only in the IPv6/IPv4 Mode field.
 Select Enable to tunnel IPv6 traffic from the local network through the ISP's IPv4 network.
 6RD Type Select Static if you have the IPv4 address of the relay server, otherwise select DHCP to have the Device detect it automatically through DHCP.
 IPv4 Mask Length Enter the subnet mask number (1~32) for the IPv4 network.
-6RD Border Relay Server IP When you set the 6RD Type to Static, specify the relay server's IPv4 address in this field 6RD IPv6 Prefix Enter an IPv6 prefix for tunneling IPv6 traffic to the ISP's border relay router and connecting to the native IPv6 Internet.
+6RD Border Relay Server IP When you set the 6RD Type to Static , specify the relay server's IPv4 address in this field.
+6RD IPv6 Prefix Enter an IPv6 prefix for tunneling IPv6 traffic to the ISP's border relay router and connecting to the native IPv6 Internet.

-Table 7 Network Setting > Broadband > Add New WAN Interface/Edit (Routing Mode) (continued)
+Table 6 Network Setting > Broadband > Add New WAN Interface/Edit (Routing Mode) (continued)